 No submission/process/publication fee for this journal.
 However, accepted papers for publication in SBR (if necessary) are to be sent for language editing/proofreading and at the expense of the Authors.

 The manuscript must be from original work that is not under submission to another journal or under consideration for publication in another form such as a chapter of a book.
-Authors of submitted manuscripts are obligated not to submit their manuscript for publication elsewhere until an editorial decision is rendered.
+Authors of submitted manuscripts are obligated not to submit their manuscripts for publication elsewhere until an editorial decision is rendered.
 SBR is published in an Open Access platform.
-All articles are free for readers to read, download, copy, print, search or link to the full text.
+All articles are free for readers to read, download, copy, print, search, or link to the full text.
 Therefore, it can only be used for lawful purposes with a proper citation to SBR.
 Authors or readers are restricted to republish any full-text articles that have been published in SBR elsewhere, printed or online, including organisation repository or personal website without approval from SBR.
 The Copyrights for articles published in SBR remain with the UNISEL Press as the Publisher.

-The manuscript should contain between 5,000 to 10,000 words including tables, figures and references.
+The manuscript should contain between 5,000 to 10,000 words including tables, figures, and references.